Real Estate Closing Costs

 Payment of Fees/Stamp Duty (Buyer)

-The Buyer is responsible for the title search and for the property transfer and any other related costs.
-A lawyer normally charges 2% of the selling price with a minimum charge and other expenses but Buyers have the option of also using a closing agent (contact us if you need a closing agent).
-Note that when purchasing real estate from a resident that you need to obtain Central Bank of Belize prior notice.
+The buyer is responsible for the title search and for the property transfer and any other related costs.
+A lawyer normally charges 2% of the selling price with a minimum charge and other expenses, but buyers have the option of also using a closing agent (contact us if you need a closing agent).
+Note that when purchasing real estate from a resident, you need to obtain prior notice from the Central Bank of Belize.

 Stamp Duty Explained

-Stamp Duty is 5% for nationals (and Commonwealth Countries Citizens) & 8% for non-nationals
+Stamp Duty is 5% for nationals (and Commonwealth country citizens) & 8% for non-nationals

 The first US$10,000 of value is exempted from the stamp duty